-Score B- Score A-Correct Correct After Modeling Score C-Incorrect The student provides a correct response.
-Sample Response yes The student provides a correct response after modeling.
-Sample Response yes No response Not in English Incorrect response
+Score A-Correct Score B- Correct After Modeling Score C-Incorrect The student provides a correct response.
+Sample Response No The student provides a correct response after modeling.
+Sample Response No No response Not in English Incorrect response

 ^{}The student may respond by speaking, writing, or using an alternate response mode (e.g., drawing, gesturing, pointing, alternative communication system).